Tracardi/tracardi/README.md

 If you want to see Tracardi in action subscribe to our [Youtube channel](https://bit.ly/3pbdbPR).

-# Installation
+## 👇 Installation and getting started

-The easiest way to run Tracardi is to run it as a docker container.
-If you are looking for other installation types visit: [http://docs.tracardi.com/installation/](http://docs.tracardi.com/installation/)
+The easiest way to run TRACARDI is to run it as a docker container.

-In order to do that you must have docker installed on your local machine.
-Please refer to docker installation manual to see how to install docker.

-## One line installation

-Open tracardi project and run:
+Install docker and docker-compose on your local machine, go to TRACARDI folder, and run one line command:

 ```
 docker-compose up